roemvaar/cs_notes/data_structures/ds.md

 More "advanced" stacks may provide more operations: to check whether the stack is empty, to get the top element but don't remove it from the stack (top ()), or to get the number of items currently in the stack.
+Operations are performed in constant time O(1).

 *Use case:* For implementing the "undo" feature in a text editor, every edition you make is pushed onto a stack.
 Should you want to undo, the text editor pops and edition from the